isso-comments/isso/docs/docs/quickstart.rst

 :doc:`configuration/client` for more information.
 For further website integration, see :doc:`extras/advanced-integration`.

-To launch Isso automatically, check the :ref:`init-scripts` section from the installation guide.
-A different approach to deploy a web application is written here: :doc:`Deployment of Isso <extras/deployment>`.
+A different approach to deploy a web application is written here:
+:doc:`Deployment of Isso <extras/deployment>`.

 .. _here: https://posativ.org/isso/docs/install/#init-scripts
 .. _Nginx: http://nginx.org/